 EXPANDED Big 12

 The goal of the Big 12, really, has to be to survive longer than the Big East.
-If they can do that, then there could be some higher-level programs willing to listen and find a new home.
-One problem: if the Big East dies, it's because the Big Ten does some raiding ... and the Big Ten is not making another move until the Pac-10 does.
+If it can do that, then there could be some higher-level programs willing to listen and find a new home.
+One problem: if the Big East dies, it's because the Big Ten did some raiding ... and the Big Ten is not making another move until the Pac-10 does.
 And what's the Pac-10 about to do?
 Raid the Big 12.
 Game over at that point.

 Gabe at PowerMizzou made a good point this morning ($).
 Basically the one media outlet pushing the "Big East collects Big 12 leftovers?" story is the Washington Examiner ... which isn't exactly the Washington Post.
 If it were a real possibility, others would be pursuing the story.
 (Then again, they pursue everything else ... so why the hell hasn't somebody called Paul Tagliabue about this?
 I'm thinking he'd talk.
 Hell, I'll do it.
 Somebody give me his number.)

 At the same time, if the Big 12's odds are going down quite a bit, somebody's odds have to go up, right?
 Zero sum, etc. So I'm bumping up the Big East's odds a tic, for one simple reason: they want to survive.
 If the Big Ten doesn't go after Big 12 teams, then they're probably going after Big East teams.
-That being the case, if the Big East wanted to improve their odds of survival, they would act aggressively the moment the Pac-16 makes its move.
+That being the case, if the Big East wanted to improve its odds of survival, it would act aggressively the moment the Pac-16 makes its move.

 Whatever the Mountain West Ends Up Being Named

 This is still an absolute possibility, and really, maybe their odds increased a bit when the Big 12's odds fell.
 But I'm going to say they stayed level.
 Adding Boise was a no-brainer, and it did nothing to change the chances of making other moves.